-Set in 2,000 acres of North Yorkshire countryside, Ampleforth College prides itself on its outdoor curriculum and the new Equestrian Arena, which was opened recently, is the latest addition to the sporting facilities available to our the students.
-We have a proud history of Equestrian athletes; a number of former students have achieved great success in the Equestrian world including Michael ‘Mouse’ Morris (W66), Peter Savill (J65) and Thomas Tate (O65) all involved in the racing industry and Lissa Green (M07) and Christopher Bartle (A69) in the Eventing world.
+Set in 2,000 acres of North Yorkshire countryside, Ampleforth College prides itself on its outdoor curriculum and the new Equestrian Arena is the latest addition to the sporting facilities available to our students.
+The College has a proud history of Equestrian athletes; a number of former students have achieved great success in the Equestrian world including Michael ‘Mouse’ Morris (W66), Peter Savill (J65) and Thomas Tate (O65), all involved in the racing industry and Lissa Green (M07) and Christopher Bartle (A69) in the Eventing world.

-Christopher Bartle, British Eventing’s High Performance Coach also holds Masterclasses for students and two students each year receive a number of lessons from Christopher, which are paid for by the College.
+Christopher Bartle, British Eventing’s High Performance Coach also holds Masterclasses for students.
+Two students receive a number of lessons from Christopher each year, which are paid for by the College.